 An "Incomplete" cannot be given as a final grade.
 However, at the end of the term, students may, with the instructor's approval, be granted a maximum extension of 14 calendar days to complete the required class work, assignments, and tests.
 The extension cannot be used to make up accrued absences from class.
-If students do not complete the required class work, assignments, and tests within the extension period, they will receive a failing grade of F or zero for the course.
+If students do not complete the required class work, assignments, and tests within the extension period, they will receive the grade earned prior to the incomplete.
 The F or zero will be averaged in with the students' other grades to determine the cumulative GPA.